-You don’t want a firm that either a) promises to nail your sought-after results no matter what, or b) promises to nail what they consider to be successful results.
+You don’t want a firm that either a) promises to nail your sought-after results no matter what or b) promises to nail what they consider successful results.

-- Takes your marketing and business goals into consideration above all else
+- considers your marketing and business goals above all else

 - While considering your goals, uses their experience and expertise to formulate a plan

 It’s not just that your PR firm’s goals should match your own.
-It’s that your firm should understand your current and future goals and get laser-focused on helping you reach them.
+Your firm should understand your current and future goals and laser focus on helping you reach them.